-BTW before I start off with today’s post, I wanted to tell all the tastes of India readers, who reads my blog regularly that, today I am going to finish off the discussion which was going on from the last two posts about productivity and “waking up early”.
+BTW before I start with today’s post, I wanted to tell all the tastes of Indian readers, who read my blog regularly that, today I am going to finish off the discussion that was going on in the last two posts about productivity and “waking up early”.

 Today I will be explaining how you could enjoy an early joyful and productive morning.
 And of course how you can achieve that goal without any disturbance.

 So here are some quick tips to switch to an early waking schedule without feeling disturbed.